homermultitext/documentation/docs/index.md

 - [Guide for editors](./editors/)
-- working with code and data from the HMT archive (TBA)
+- Working with code and data from the HMT archive (TBA)